• Skip to primary navigation

 July 15, 2019 by Bre 8 Comments

-Outdoor rugs are an amazing way to add color and style to a deck or patio – when they’re clean, that is!
 Not surprisingly, outdoor rugs can go from fabulous to forlorn (and even disgusting) in no time, since they’re exposed to the elements.

-My outdoor rug was totally nasty: covered in mildew and completely discolored.
-But I figured out a way to get it looking brand new again, and I’m happy to share with you how to clean an outdoor rug without bleach!
+But . . .
+I figured out a way to get it looking brand new again, and I’m happy to share with you how to clean outdoor rugs without bleach or harsh chemicals!

 Even an outdoor rug covered in mold and mildew can be cleaned!
 See how to get your outdoor rug looking brand new with this cleaning technique.

-Step 1: Sweep Off The Outdoor Rug
+Step 1: Sweep or Blow Off the Rug

 Gross!
 This nasty outdoor rug may seem impossible to clean, but this post will show you how to clean an outdoor rug and get it looking brand new!